My Hope

 About

 Bonjour!
 I'm an introvert, minimalist, and award-winning author.
-I like to be honest and see the funny side.
-My books are: A Chic Year • How To Be An Introvert In An Extrovert World • How To Be Thin In A World Of Chocolate.
+I've managed to make a mess of most things and a minor success of a few.
+My books are: How To Be Elegant • How To Be An Introvert In An Extrovert World • How To Be Thin In A World Of Chocolate.
 Read more about me here.
 To stay in touch, follow me on Instagram or sign up for my delightful dispatches.

 Bon Mots